 A Credible Way to Do Things Just Like in Comedy: Popular Culture in Roman Rhetoric and Oratory

-Bryant Kirkland, Assistant Professor, UCLA
+Bryant Kirkland, Associate Professor, UCLA

 The Lens of Herodotus: Criticism, Imitation, and Reception in Imperial Greek Literature

-Evan Rodriguez, Assistant Professor, Idaho State University
+Evan Rodriguez, Associate Professor, Idaho State University

 Exploring Both Sides: Plato’s New Method for First Principles